Company Logo - Home Link

 If you want to learn more about these opportunities and others, make sure to read our post about the best Christmas activities in New Orleans.

-NOTE: Some of these events have yet to be confirmed for 2022, but they are likely to still take place in some way, shape or form.
+NOTE: Some of these events have yet to be confirmed for 2023, but they are likely to still take place in some way, shape, or form.

 Go to a Free Wine Tasting

-During each wine testing, Faubourg Wines selects 4 different drinks (which change every week) for visitors to taste.
+During each wine tasting, Faubourg Wines selects 4 different drinks (which change every week) for visitors to taste.

-This location also offers classes where you can learn more about wine and how to appreciate the drink.
+This location also offers classes where you can learn more about wine and how to appreciate it.
 These courses are not free, but they do include even more wine tastings.

 TIP: If you’re interested in trying some wine, you might also want to consider taking our Cocktail tour to learn more about the popular beverages in New Orleans.